mph-/lcapy/doc/networks.rst

 Each parameterisation has the following attributes:

-- `is_buffered`: True if the two-port is buffered, i.e., any load on the output has no affect on the input.
+`is_buffered`: True if the two-port is buffered, i.e., any load on the output has no affect on the input.

-- `is_bilateral`: True if the two-port is bilateral.
+`is_bilateral`: True if the two-port is bilateral.

-- `is_reciprocal`: True if the  two-port is reciprocal.
+`is_reciprocal`: True if the  two-port is reciprocal.

-- `is_symmetrical`: True if the two-port is symmetrical.
+`is_symmetrical`: True if the two-port is symmetrical.

-- `is_series`: True if the two-port is a series network.
+`is_series`: True if the two-port is a series network.

-- `is_shunt`: True if two-port is a shunt network.
+`is_shunt`: True if two-port is a shunt network.

+.. _A-parameters:
 A-parameters (ABCD)
 -------------------